kartikeytewari/blog_restful_api/README.md

 The website itself is deployed on Heroku and the backend Database is deployed on MongoDB Atlas.

-Instructions to run the application:
+Instructions to run the application in your local machine:
 <ol>
     <li> Go to the folder where you want to install the application. </li>
     <li> Run the command git clone https://github.com/kartikeytewari/blog_restful_api </li>